This Bar Saves Lives. That’s a pretty bold name for a granola bar.

 The inspiration for This Bar Saves Lives: “We took a trip to Liberia and saw how Plumpy’Nut absolutely lifted kids from the depths of malnutrition.
 We thought there had to be a sustainable way to keep getting these kids the food aid they needed.
 Instead of making a bag or a necklace that you might wear once, it was important to us that our product became part of our customers’ everyday lives.
 That way, you’re reminded daily of your impact.”

 The hardest thing about his job: “There are plenty of challenges, but in running a social impact business like ours, it’s really like we’re running two businesses: Building a great product, and focusing on our social mission.
 That can get tricky sometimes—but at the end of the day it’s so worth it.”

-The amount of Plumpy’Nut donations: “We give a few different types of aid.
-We’re about to cross the 1 million packet mark, which is just so inspiring.”
+The amount of Plumpy’Nut donations: “We give a few different types of aid in addition to Plumpy’Nut.
+To date, we’ve donated approximately 3.5 million nutrient packets, helping save the lives of over 20,000 children, which is just so inspiring.”

 The coolest ingredient: “That’s gotta be the bee-friendly almonds that we make our bars with.
 The bee population is facing some serious problems, so we support bee colonies by sourcing almonds that are grown alongside other crops, which creates a far healthier environment for bees.”

-The best way to learn: “This company was started by a bunch of actors (Kristen Bell, Todd Grinnell, and Ravi Patel)—we didn’t know anything!
+The best way to learn: “This company was started by a bunch of actors—we didn’t know anything!
 I ask a million questions a day and learn as much as possible from our incredible team of experts.
 Asking questions opens up important conversations.”